shiyqw/shiyqw.github.io/career.markdown

 Role: Software Engineer III (2023-03 to current)

+**Impact Delineation in Private Cloud Region (Ongoing project)**
+*  Design and implement an E2E impact processing and notification workflow in a private Cloud Region
+*  Co-lead the private preview launch
+*  Related skills: GCP, Distributed System, Parallel Computing, Cloud API, Golang

 **Notification Workflow for Scheduled Maintenance (Ongoing Project)**
+*  Design and implement maintenance event listener using Cloud Pubsub
 *  Design and implement the processing system in a parallel and distributed model
 *  Design and implement the consumer APIs for viewing all maintenances
 *  Co-lead the private preview launch
-*  Related skills: GCP, Distributed System, Parallel Computing, Cloud API, Golang
+*  Related skills: GCP, Pubsub, Distributed System, Parallel Computing, Cloud API, Golang

 ## Team: Virtual Testing
 A high-fidelity simulated production environment for development and release